fluxusfrequency/blog/understanding-rack-apps-and-middleware.md

 ## Using Middleware in a Rack App

 To add middleware to a Rack application, all you have to do is tell Rack to use it.
 You can use multiple middleware components, and they will change the request or response before passing it on to the next component.
-This series of components is called the "middleware stack"
+This series of components is called the _middleware stack_.

 ### Warden

 We're going to take a look at how you would add [Warden](https://github.com/hassox/warden) to a project.
 Warden has to come _after_ some kind of session middleware in the stack, so we'll use `Rack::Session::Cookie` as well.

-1) Add it to your project `Gemfile` with `gem "warden"`.
-2) Install with `bundle install`.
+First, add it to your project `Gemfile` with `gem "warden"` and install it with `bundle install`.

-3) Add it to your `config.ru` file:
+Now add it to your `config.ru` file:

 ```
 require "warden"